Here are just a few of the companies we’ve worked with:

 Bars And Restaurants: Washing Down the Day

-Philadelphia and Boston lay claim to the best lobster rolls in the world -- but apparently, nobody there has heard of the roll at Cape Cod Fish Co., modeled after the Northeast's best seafood restaurants.
+Cape Cod Fish Co., modeled after the Northeast's best seafood restaurants, is one of the most popular eating establishments in Fort Myers.
 You can also get beer and wine here, and the staff serves the cult-favorite Love Boat ice cream.
 If you like a little 19th century with your meal, The Véranda is the place to eat in Fort Myers.
 Two elegant antebellum homes feature a private dining area for six and a reception area for as many as 60; Beef Carpaccio tenderloin, the Portobello mushroom sandwich and several fish specials will whet your appetite as you take in the grandeur of the area's history.
 Contrary to what you might think, The Mad Hatter isn't all that mad.
 In fact, it's become something of a destination for a romantic evening out -- with only 12 tables, it offers intimate views of the Gulf of Mexico and sunsets as tantalizing as the duck, lamb and homemade desserts.
 The first thing that strikes you about University Grill is the floor space.
 This place could be a basketball court if it wanted -- thankfully, it's sticking to its hearty American menu (which means plenty of steak and seafood) alongside its full bar.

 Book the Perfect Bus for Your Travels

 GOGO Charters is here to provide the highest quality transportation services and client support in the industry.
 We're dedicated to serving you, and can get you to church events, school outings, corporate meetups, weddings, and sports matchups with ease.
 Call us today at (239) 243-0388 to learn more about how we can assist you.

 You may have seen us featured in:

 From: Fort Myers,FL